 When God created Adam, He commanded Adam to “subdue” (steward) the earth (Gen 1:28).
 Primarily, this is a cultural mandate.

 Physically, earth already belongs to God.
 Scriptures taught that all things were created in, for and through Christ (Col 1:16).
 Not a single inch of earth does not belong to the Kingdom of God.
-(That is, until Adam lost his God-given authority over earth to the devil)

 But while there was ownership of the physical, God’s Kingdom culture still has to be cultivated throughout earth for her flourishing.
 This was the cultural mandate to Adam.

 Let’s pause to think what a kingdom is.
 A kingdom is the realm where a king has dominion over.
 It includes the king’s subjects and His land, and his governance over them.